Spanish Renovation

 Spanish Renovation (Renovación Española, RE) was a Spanish monarchist political party active during the Second Spanish Republic that advocated the restoration of Alfonso XIII of Spain, as opposed to Carlism.
 Associated with the Acción Española think-tank, the party was led by Antonio Goicoechea and José Calvo Sotelo.
-In 1937, during the course of the Spanish Civil War, it formally disappeared after Francisco Franco's merger of the variety of far-right organizations in the rebel zone into a single party.
+In 1937, during the course of the Spanish Civil War, it formally disappeared after Francisco Franco's merger of the variety of right-winged organizations in the nationalist zone into a single party (FET-De las JONS).